 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact response plan or emergency evacuation plan? h.
-Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
-Discussion (a-h): The 5 unit residential complex will be constructed codes.
-Therefore, it is not anticipated that the pany physical hazards.
-IX. .
-HYDROLOGY AND WATER QUALITY: Would the proj ect: a.
-Violate any water quality standards or waste discharge requirements? b.
+Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? \boxtimes

+Discussion (a-h):

+The 5 unit residential complex will be constructed in a manner that will comply with the necessary building codes.
+Therefore, it is not anticipated that the project will be constructed in a manner that would not create any physical hazards.

+IX HYDROLOGY AND WATER QUALITY: Would the project: a.
+Violate any water quality standards or waste discharge requirements? \boxtimes b.
 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., Would the production rate of pre-existing nearby wells drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
 Would decreased rainfall infiltration or groundwater recharge reduce stream baseflow?
 (Source: 7) c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off- site?
 (Source: 10) d.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
 (Source: 10)

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e.
 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
 (Source: 10) f.
-Otherwise substantially degrade water quality? $\boxtimes$ Discussion: g.
-Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? $\boxtimes$ h.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows? i.
-Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? $\boxtimes$ j.
-Inundation by mudflow? $\boxtimes$ k.
-Conflict with any Best Management Practices found within the City's Storm Water Management Plan? $\boxtimes$ l.
-Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones? $\boxtimes$
+Otherwise substantially degrade water quality? \boxtimes g.
+Discussion: Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h.
+Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes i.
+Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? j.
+Inundation by mudflow? \boxtimes k.
+Conflict with any Best Management Practices found within the City's Storm Water Management Plan? \boxtimes 1.
+Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones?